VINAYREDDY018/fullstacktb/README.md

 # fullstacktb
-#today we are learning git.<br>
+Today we are Learning git.<br>
-instructor is vinay sir.
+Instructor is Vinay sir.